liveoffline2021-max/christian-alarm-privacy-policy/index.md

 **Effective Date:** November 24, 2025

 Your privacy is important.
-Christmas Alarm Clock is designed **not to collect or store personal information**.
+Christian Alarm Clock is designed **not to collect or store personal information**.

 This file contains the Privacy Policy in multiple languages.
 Click a language below to jump to it: